drkittendorf/employee-tracker/README.md

 ## FUTURE DEVELOPMENT

-For `future` development, I would like to incorporate the following `enhancements` into my portfolio:
+For `future` development, I would like to incorporate the following `enhancements`:

-- Add software Icons
+- Add video to readme
-- Add github and project links to all projects
+- Add screenshot to readme
-- Update Fonts
-- Enhance the portfolio platform by adding more content and continuing to revise projects
-- Develop better responsiveness for various screen sizes
-- Tighten up sizes and review fonts
-- Adjust Footer spacing
-- Cleaner styling
-- Cleanup CSS
+- Make application run continuously through a loop
-- Add Screenshots and videos to ReadMe
+- Add a HTML page interface
-- Add Modal for resume display prior to opening in new window

 ---